Japan–Philippines relations

-Early Japan-Philippines Interactions
+Early history

-Relations between Japan and the kingdoms in the Philippines date back to at least the pre-colonial period of Filipino history or the Muromachi period of Japanese history.
+Relations between Japan and the pre-Hispanic polities in the Philippines date back to at least the pre-colonial period of Filipino history or the Muromachi period of Japanese history.
 Austronesian speakers presumably from the Philippines and Taiwan, known as the Hayato and Kumaso, were immigrants to Japan and even served in the Imperial Court.
+These Austronesians have possible Native American ancestry as Native Americans and Austronesians interacted with each other in the spread of sweet potato to the Pacific even before the Spanish invasion.
+The sweet potato possibly even reached Japan before the Spanish colonization, through the Austronesian-Amerindian connection.

-Mishima ware imported from Luzon-Philippines were also traded in Japan; these were especially sourced from the Filipino kingdoms of Tondo, Manila, and Pangasinan at Luzon island, as these traded with Japan.
+Mishima ware imported from Luzon were also traded in Japan.
+These were especially sourced from the pre-Hispanic polities of Tondo, Manila, and Pangasinan in Luzon through trade with Japan.
 Likewise, the natives of the Philippines helped shelter Japanese merchants and traders in northern Luzon in 1440, while 20 Japanese traders were also recorded in Manila by 1517.
 In 1580, while Filipino natives were helping Japanese sailors, a Japanese pirate named Tayfusa colonized parts of Cagayan in northern Luzon, establishing his own kingdom.
 In 1582, the Spanish arrived in Cagayan to colonize it for themselves.
 This led to the 1582 Cagayan battles, which resulted to the expulsion of Tayfusa's forces.